 live up to its natural disposition.

+who are not productive.
+The result is boredom.
 In our society we drive a hard bargain.
 Everything

 is being organized as efficient as possible.
 The merriment